kimichen13/mybatis-generator-plugin/README.md

 mybatisGenerator {
     verbose = true
     configFile = 'src/main/resources/autogen/generatorConfig.xml'

+    // optional, you can reference these parameters in the configration file, using the `${PARAM_NAME}` notation. parameters username: 'example', password: '123456'

     // optional, here is the override dependencies for the plugin or you can add other database dependencies. dependencies {
         mybatisGenerator 'org.mybatis.generator:mybatis-generator-core:1.3.7'